Case study overview

 Merchandiser

 The dynamics and responsibilities among suppliers, retailers, and merchandisers can be outdated and precarious without the aid of technology and industry standards.
-The supplier's role in the retail sector extends beyond manufacturing and includes the following responsibilities:
+The supplier's role extends far beyond manufacturing:

-Product Placement: Ensure products are available on the shelves and positioned in prime display areas to effectively reach consumers and maximize sales.
+Product placement: ensure products are on the shelves and in prime display areas to reach consumers and maximise sales.

-In-Store Promotions: Engage in tasks such as stock counting, promoting products within the store, and handling product delivery and unpacking.
+In-store promotions: stock counting, promoting products in store, and handling product delivery and unpacking.

-Before proof-of-concept version 1 was created, several issues arise between merchandisers and suppliers.
-Ultimately, these issues can lead to suppliers being delisted from stores and losing business, often without any notification until it's too late:
+Before proof-of-concept version 1, several issues arose between merchandisers and suppliers.
+Ultimately these can lead to suppliers being delisted from stores and losing business — often without notification until it's too late.

 01

-Records and reports are delivered to suppliers in snippets of data across various communication platforms.
+Records and reports arrive as snippets of data spread across various communication platforms.

 02